How To Deal With Insurance Companies After An Accident

 Tip #1: The Insurance Company Is Not Your Friend

-One of the biggest personal injury myths is the belief that your insurance company will quickly and gladly cover all of your expenses following an accident.
+One of the biggest personal injury myths is that your insurance company will quickly and gladly cover all of your expenses following an accident.

 closeup of incoming call on cell phone